rjpcasalino/blog_bt/src/posts/2022-08-19-Alpine-Up-and-Running.md

 > I said "dance", not "fuck", don't get it confused. — Cardi B

 Whereas there are official docs and myriad guides to follow regarding setting up Alpine Linux I decided to record the process on a brand new ASUS VivoBook.
 Why the E203 VivoBook?
 I'm a big fan of the ASUS EeePC series and the E203 is a worthy successor.
 Simple and small, lightweight, and with a keyboard that pleases the fingertips: the E203 checked some of my boxes.
 Lack of back lit keys turned out to be more bothersome than I'd figured it would be.
-But USB-C, microSD, HDMI, and two USB 3.1 ports it's a pretty robust offering from ASUS.
-Republic of China all the way!
+But coming equipped with USB-C, microSD, HDMI, and two USB 3.1 ports makes it a pretty robust offering from ASUS for a budget laptop.
+Slick and light with a price point that won't leave your wallet longing for that soft feel of greenback cotton, the VivoBook makes me shout "Republic of China all the way!"

 First, use [rpi-imager](https://github.com/raspberrypi/rpi-imager) to create a bootable USB drive.
 It just works.